Dragon Age: Dreadwolf won't be in your hands until at least April 2024

-When BioWare revealed the title of their newest installment in the Dragon Age franchise in 2022, Dragon Age: Dreadwolf, the developer also confirmed it wouldn’t be coming that year.
+When BioWare revealed the title of its newest installment in the Dragon Age franchise in 2022, Dragon Age: Dreadwolf, the developer also confirmed it wouldn’t be coming that year.
 Some fans had hoped for a 2023 release date.
 However, EA’s latest earnings report suggests we shouldn’t expect DA:D until April 2024, at the earliest.

 EA details the games it expects to release in its recently released earnings report and plans for the rest of the financial year.
-The developer/publisher included Madden 24, Lord of the Rings: Heroes of Middle Earth, and Immortals of Aveum, among others.
+The developer/publisher included Madden 24, Lord of the Rings: Heroes of Middle-earth, and Immortals of Aveum, among others.

 Dragon Age: Dreadwolf is notably absent.
-This indicates that they aren’t expecting to release it until their next fiscal year, which will begin in April 2024.
+This indicates that EA isn’t expecting to release it until its next fiscal year, which will begin in April 2024.

 Though fans won’t be able to get their hands on Dreadwolf this year, there’s still hope to get an update about its development.
 E3 2023 has been cancelled, but there’s still Summer Game Fest, of which EA was a partner last year.